Portugal sounds out Spanish banks on Novo Banco sale - sources

 BES, until recently the country's largest listed lender, was rescued after the collapse of the business empire of its founding Espirito Santo family.
 The bulk of its risky assets were left in the original bank when Novo Banco was spun out.

-Spain's biggest lender Santander, which operates through Santander Totta in Portugal, and no2 bank BBVA have also been seen as potential suitors for Novo Banco, while Portuguese media have mentioned BPI as a possible contender.
+Spain's biggest lender Santander (SAN.MC), which operates through Santander Totta in Portugal, and no2 bank BBVA (BBVA.MC) have also been seen as potential suitors for Novo Banco, while Portuguese media have mentioned BPI (BBPI.LS) as a possible contender.

 BBVA had been trying to sell out of Portugal, however, sources told Reuters earlier this year.
 BBVA and Santander declined to comment.

-Popular has around 190 bank offices in Portugal, while Sabadell has a 5.5 percent stake in the country's BCP bank.
-Spain's Caixabank, meanwhile, has a 44.1 percent holding in BPI.
+Popular has around 190 bank offices in Portugal, while Sabadell has a 5.5 percent stake in the country's BCP bank (BCP.LS).
+Spain's Caixabank (CABK.MC), meanwhile, has a 44.1 percent holding in BPI.
 (1 US dollar = 0.7919 euro)

 (Additional reporting by Axel Bugge in Lisbon, Writing by Sarah White)